 You don’t necessary have to do this, but can pitch the idea only and only upon acceptance work on creating the article.

 I have written an article which can be used as a continuation of the video tip at URL.

-When reaching out to potential advertisers, it is very useful to prepare kind of a media kit of your own blog, to be able to easier sell your blog to the advertiser.
+When reaching out to potential advertisers, it is very useful to prepare kind of a media kit of your own site, to be able to easier sell it to the advertiser.
 The full article is below.

-Let me know if you are interested in having this article in your blog as a guest blogger article.
+Let me know if you are interested in having this article on your blog as a guest article.
 I can easily amend/add to the article if you needed me to incorporate your earlier tip into it.

 I’m not saying that you should be blind to the flaws in your own work because rejections do tell you something.

 If they do have time to give you constructive feedback, take it with both hands and examine it with the cold efficiency you don’t really possess to see what you’re going to absorb into the development of your work.

 Realize that your writing isn’t going to be everybody’s cup of tea.

 Some website owners will feature you over and over because they connect with your way of storytelling or dig your content, and others won’t because it doesn’t speak to them.